 Do Not Use Water

-As part of your fire safety training, you should instruct your employees to refrain from pouring any amount of water on the flames.
+As part of your restaurant fire safety training, you should instruct your employees to refrain from pouring any amount of water on the flames.
 Grease fires and water can become like a Molotov cocktail, causing the flames to spread to other areas of your restaurant.

 Panic is the number one way to make a mistake when a restaurant fire occurs.
 Train your employees to remain calm during a fire outbreak.
 By having a fire suppression and evacuation plan in place, and by practicing it regularly, your staff will be more likely to remain levelheaded during the frightening event.